aurbroszniowski/Rainfall-core/README.md

 **Beware, Rainfall-core is only the core library, in order to write tests, you need to use an existing implementation (e.g. Rainfall-jcache) or write an implementation yourself**

-Performance tests are written in java, we will cover a simple example using Rainfall web:
+Performance tests are written in java, we will cover a simple example using [Rainfall-web](https://github.com/aurbroszniowski/Rainfall-web):

 This tests the performance of calling the Google search page.
 The scenario is a serie of three consecutive queries that will search for a text string.